factoriommo/factoriommo-mission-control/readme.md

 You can simulate a server on `/serverdebug/<ID>/`.
 So if you made two servers, open two tabs and navigate to `/serverdebug/1/` and `/serverdebug/2/`.

 Here you can press the auth button to authenticate.
 You can also send some test data.
 If you open de debugger in chrome, you will get a lot of feedback.

+Once you're live, you can goto `/missioncontrol/` to send messages to both servers, view the online players and send rcon commands to all servers at once.